 None of the trains operating from Interlaken to Jungfraujoch have snack bars and the Jungfraubahn from Kleine Scheidegg to Jungfraujoch does not have toilets on board.

 All trains operating on the Jungfraujoch line are wheelchair accessible.
 If you or a companion are in a wheelchair, you should advise staff at the station from which you depart so that someone is waiting to assist you to change trains at Kleine Scheidegg.

-Coming soon: Cable car from Grindelwald to Eigergletscher
+NEW: Cable car from Grindelwald to Eigergletscher